KieranWebDev/KieranWebDev/README.md

 My hobbies include running, resistance training, reading, gaming and playing fetch with my favourite canine, Dori.
 I enjoy travelling and exploring new worlds, which was part of the reason I became an ESL Teacher.
-But to be honest, as I get deeper into my thirties, my perfect evening often involves lounging on a sofa whilst watching a good movie with my girlfriend.
+But to be honest, these days, my perfect evening often involves lounging on a sofa whilst watching a good movie with my girlfriend.

 <!--  - I began coding during the COVID lockdown and quickly fell in love with it after I managed to center my first div.
 Since then I have been on an exciting learning journey full of exhilarating peaks and character-building troughs (cant't have one without the other).
 I am proud of my resilience, grit and determination.
 I always show up and put in my best effort every day.
 I understand that consistency is key, as two or three baby steps each day will soon add up to giant gains over time.